 The Lyon City Card is like a city passport that will give you unlimited access to public transport and free entrance into 23 museums (and their temporary exhibitions).

-You also get free river cruises, guided walking tours, visits and activities, as well as huge reductions on the city’s best leisure activities, shopping, and more!
+You also get free river cruises, guided walking tours, visits and activities, and huge reductions on the city’s best leisure activities, shopping, and more!

 What’s included: